0xPolygon/polygon-docs/docs/pos/get-started/becoming-a-validator.md

 The node uptime on the Polygon PoS network is based on the number of checkpoint transactions that the validator node has signed.

 Approximately every 34 minutes a proposer submits a checkpoint transaction to the Ethereum mainnet.
-The checkpoint transaction must be signed by every validator on the Polygon PoS network. **Failure to sign a checkpoint transaction results in the decrease of your validator node performance**.
+The checkpoint transaction must be signed by every validator on the Polygon PoS network.
+Failure to sign a checkpoint transaction results in the decrease of your validator node performance.

 The process of signing the checkpoint transactions is automated.
 To ensure your validator node is signing all valid checkpoint transactions, you must maintain and monitor your node health.